ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/concurrent-subscriptions.markdown

 {PANEL: Defining Concurrent Workers}

-Subscription workers are defined similarly to other workers, except for their [strategy](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#worker-interplay) that is set as [SubscriptionOpeningStrategy.Concurrent](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-subscription-strategy).
+Concurrent workers are defined similarly to other workers, except for their [strategy](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#worker-interplay) that is set as [SubscriptionOpeningStrategy.Concurrent](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-strategy).

 * To define a concurrent worker:
    * Create the worker using [GetSubscriptionWorker](../../client-api/data-subscriptions/consumption/api-overview#subscription-worker-generation).